 Research Questions: Are different reproductive output measures in Cactaceae (i.e., flowers, fruits, and seeds) correlated?
 How does Cactaceae phylogenetic and geographic distance relate to reproductive output?
 What opportunities for agro-eco interdisciplinary work are unexplored?

-Hypothesis: Flower production will be greater than but correlated to fruit production.
-However, fruit production will be negatively correlated with seed production.
+Hypothesis: Flower production will be positively correlated to fruit production.
+However, fruit production will be negatively correlated with seed production???.
 Abundance of fruit or seeds will also be negatively correlated with mass of fruit or seeds, respectively.

 Methods: Web of Science was used to examine key reproductive allocation research in the primary literature (see Table 2 for term lists).
 A total of 14 studies were identified using these specific terms, and an expanded search was done to include the term ‘flowers’ generating an additional 76 total studies to be screened.
 However, additional “flower*” studies are yet to be screened (Figure 1).
 The following measures will be extracted from each study: fruit abundance, fruit length/width, fruit mass, fruit set, flower abundance, number of flowers per fruit, seed abundance, seed length/width, seed mass, seed set, and number of seeds/fruit.
 Should any unforeseen metrics of reproductive output appear in screening, that data will be extracted as well.
 Additionally, we will extract data from the plant trait database, TRY Plant Traits, to join with extracted data for all reported species.
 We will identify the correlation coefficient (r) between all reproductive output metrics.
 Data will be analyzed using the R Package “metafor” with generalized linear mixed models (Viechtbauer 2010).